Solar Panel Installation by SEAI-Registered Installers

 - Panel and inverter sizing

-- MCS / SEAI grant administration
+- SEAI grant administration

 - Roof mounting and weatherproofing